masesgroup/KNet/src/documentation/articles/performance.md

 #### Analysis

 KNet Produce is more efficient when the length of packets is high: this is related to the overhead introduced from JVM method invocations.
-With 10000 messages and 10000 bytes the result is better with Confluent.Kafka, we have not yet identified if some parameters are limiting KNet or really Conflent.Kafka is more efficient.
+With 10000 messages and 10000 bytes the result is better with Confluent.Kafka™, we have not yet identified if some parameters are limiting KNet or really Conflent.Kafka™ is more efficient.

-KNet Consume is more efficient when the length of packets is small; when the length of packets is higher Confluent.Kafka becomes more efficient, however less are the packets better KNet performs, so there is a kind of bottleneck to be identified which limits KNet efficency.
+KNet Consume is more efficient when the length of packets is small; when the length of packets is higher Confluent.Kafka™ becomes more efficient, however less are the packets better KNet performs, so there is a kind of bottleneck to be identified which limits KNet efficency.

 > [!NOTE]
 > These are results from some tests done using the configuration reported in previous chapter.
-With different combination of parameters Confluent.Kafka can perform better than KNet in all tests.
+With different combination of parameters Confluent.Kafka™ can perform better than KNet in all tests.

 ## Roundtrip Benchmark

-The test analyze the ability of KNet and Confluent.Kafka to produce and consume from a topic.
+The test analyze the ability of KNet and Confluent.Kafka™ to produce and consume from a topic.
 The test is done within the same process using different threads becuase it is based on the machine [TSC](https://en.wikipedia.org/wiki/Time_Stamp_Counter).

 ### Roundtrip Benchmark test program

 To create a well-done comparison some configuration parameters are set in the same way during each test: e.g. linger time, batch size, etc.
-Others have different meaning: KNet use the concept of memory pool to store messages (bytes that fills the buffer), while Confluent.Kafka (i.e. librdkafka) can configure how many messages stores (maximum messages to be stored); to reduce the impact from these specific parameters the tests were made to finalize the send/receive so all messages shall be sent or received.
+Others have different meaning: KNet use the concept of memory pool to store messages (bytes that fills the buffer), while Confluent.Kafka™ (i.e. librdkafka) can configure how many messages stores (maximum messages to be stored); to reduce the impact from these specific parameters the tests were made to finalize the send/receive so all messages shall be sent or received.

 The tests:
 - are divided in two different main areas: produce and consume;